rust-lang/rust/active/0000-regexps.md

 ## Word boundaries, word characters and Unicode

 At least Python and D define word characters, word boundaries and space characters with Unicode character classes.
-I propose we do the same.
+My implementation does the same by augmenting the standard Perl character classes `\d`, `\s` and `\w` with corresponding Unicode categories.

 ## Leftmost-first